-Endoacustica Europe, Exclusive Customer Service, Consulting and Training
+Endoacustica offers, Exclusive Customer Service and free Training

 The KMR-361 device, available in the basic and professional versions, allows the search for audio interference emitted by ultrasonic frequencies.